 Are you tired of reading outdated tactics about how to improve your FICO credit score?
 I thought so.
 After hours of research and first-hand testing, we found the best credit hacks.

-Without further ado, the best credit hacks to try today.
+Without further ado, here are the best credit hacks to try today.

 Credit Hacks to Raise Your Credit Score